 . . . so that the male can enjoy the sweet refreshments which the free air affords, and ramble at pleasure over the smiling fields and fragrant flowers, when, on the other hand, the care at home, and management of the fruits of wedlock are committed to the female only.

 Swammerdam's enthusiasm for bugs was a great service to science, but not to his father.
 Although well-respected for his own curiosity cabinet, the elder Swammerdam didn't want his son to be inspired by curiosities so much as get a job, and maybe a home of his own.
 Financial worries and disputes with his family characterized the younger Swammerdam's life.
 Maybe familial frustrations contributed to a title he chose for a paper he wrote on the mayfly: A Figure of Man's Miserable Life.
 In marked contrast to his family life, his contributions to science and medicine were stellar, yet he was a man in a constant state of conflict.
 Swammerdam saw God's glory in much of what he studied, yet he agonized over whether, in studying creation, he was giving insufficient attention to the creator.
 He was often depressed.
 He eventually decided to sell his collection, and the Grand Duke Cosimo III offered to buy it at a good price on the condition that Swammerdam oversee a museum installation in Tuscany.
-Swammerdam refused, then later had to sell the collection at a depressed price.
+Though desperate for money, Swammerdam felt he had to refuse.
+Later on, he had to sell the collection at a depressed price.

 A year after dissecting the caterpillar for his Medici visitor, Swammerdam published Historia Insectorum Generalis, his masterwork on insects.
 He spent most of the rest of his life working on an expanded publication, The Bible of Nature, later titled The Book of Nature.
 He completed the manuscript shortly before his death, and entrusted it to a friend for publication.
 The manuscript suffered a series of misadventures, including a lawsuit, multiple owners, and significant rewriting.
 The second volume of the work was finally published 60 years after it was written.